Browsed by

 Is Jesus Christ Almighty God in 2 Peter?

-Trinitarian bias influences translators to render the first verse of this short letter in a way that makes it appear as though Jesus is Almighty God.
+Trinitarian bias has influenced translators to render the first verse of the letter of 2 Peter in a way that makes it appear as though Jesus is Almighty God.
 For example, “by the righteousness of our God and Savior Jesus Christ” (2 Peter 1:1 ESV).
-However, the verse is more accurately translated as:
+However, the verse is more accurately translated as the following five translations render it:

 “Through the justice of our God and of our savior Jesus the Anointed” (2 Peter 1:1 Hart)

-“Simon Peter, a bondservant and apostle of Jesus Christ: To those to whom there has been allotted the same precious faith as that which is ours through the righteousness of our God and of our Savior Jesus Christ” (2 Peter 1:1 Weymouth).
+“Simon Peter, a bondservant and apostle of Jesus Christ: To those to whom there has been allotted the same precious faith as that which is ours through the righteousness of our God and of our Savior Jesus Christ” (2 Peter 1:1 Weymouth). read more

-Are God, Jesus and the Holy Spirit part of a Trinity?
+Are God, Jesus and the holy Spirit part of a Trinity?
 Is Jesus God?
 Let’s take a look at the Bible book of Titus to find some clues to answer these questions.

 Titus